 At Hatch End High School, rigorous ICT policy and procedures are in place.
 Our ICT (Digital devices) policy is also integrated with other relevant policies such as behaviour, safeguarding and anti-bullying.

-‘Acceptable Use of Digital Devices and ICT systems’ is signed by students and parents.
-Staff and students’ accept the terms of ICT policy through the computer ‘Login’ screens every time they log in.

-We use a recognised Internet Service Provider and an efficient age/maturity related internet filtering system called ‘WebScreen’ provided by LGfL.
-In addition to the standard filtering, we also have control over the blocking/allowing of individual sites.
-We have invested in a computer monitoring software called ‘Impero’.
-Impero monitors for a set of ‘violations’ in accordance with our behavior policy.
-It identifies and captures E-Safety violations including cyber bullying incidents.

-Students: E-Safety is taught to all year groups through our ICT and PCSHE curriculums. as well as our distinct regular educational e-safety assemblies.
-Students are involved in E-Safety surveys and the analysis and findings are shared with them.
-ICT rules are displayed in all computer suites.
-Themed e-safety assemblies take place, to all year groups, throughout the year.
-These assemblies inform students of important updates to our monitoring systems as well as making them aware of new apps and challenging scenerios which they may have to face.

-Text B | At Hatch End High School, rigorous ICT policy and procedures are in place.
-Our ICT (Digital devices) policy is also integrated with other relevant policies such as behaviour, safeguarding and anti-bullying.

-‘Acceptable Use of Digital Devices and ICT systems’ is signed by students and parents.
-Staff and students’ accept the terms of ICT policy through the computer ‘Login’ screens every time they log in.
+Our ‘Acceptable Use of Digital Devices and ICT systems’ contract is signed by students and parents.
+Staff and students’ must accept the terms of ICT policy through the computer ‘Login’ screens every time they log in.

 We use a recognised Internet Service Provider and an efficient age/maturity related internet filtering system called ‘WebScreen’ provided by LGfL.
 In addition to the standard filtering, we also have control over the blocking/allowing of individual sites.
 We have invested in a computer monitoring software called ‘Impero’.
 Impero monitors for a set of ‘violations’ in accordance with our behavior policy.
 It identifies and captures E-Safety violations including cyber bullying incidents.

 Students: E-Safety is taught to all year groups through our ICT and PCSHE curriculums. as well as our distinct regular educational e-safety assemblies.
 Students are involved in E-Safety surveys and the analysis and findings are shared with them.
 ICT rules are displayed in all computer suites.
 Themed e-safety assemblies take place, to all year groups, throughout the year.
 These assemblies inform students of important updates to our monitoring systems as well as making them aware of new apps and challenging scenerios which they may have to face.